Gus1331/Gus1331/README.md

 # Hello World!

 <img width="190px" align="right" src="/assets/img/maingif.gif">

-My name is Gus, Im always programming and learning new features, nice to meet you! 💘👨‍💻🍵
+I'm Gus, a student and a software developer.
+Nice to meet you 💘👨‍💻🍵

 Graduating in <a target="_blank" href="https://www.sptech.school/">SPTech school</a> for System Development and Analysis 📚💻

-Studying backend and mobile developing ☕🐍🐱‍👤
+Diving into the C programming language at école 42 "Piscine" ☕😺 🇫🇷 / 🇧🇷

+Checkout my <a target="_blank" href="https://www.linkedin.com/in/gustavooliveiraaa/"> Linkedin profile</a>, message me and lets talk! 🐶🗣️

 &emsp;